Bardolino Tourist Information

 Bardolino is an amazingly picturesque town situated South of Garda Town and North of Lazise which has been well known as a tourist resort for over a hundred years and is a lovely location for your holidays, helped by the 'rosso' wine that bears its name.
 Bardolino wine being cultivated in the green hills behind Bardolino which itself is actually very flat and easy to walk around.
 There are some lovely Bardolino apartments and Bardolino hotels available for an excellent holiday.

-If you are looking for an interesting late summer holiday the Bardolino Wine Festival, known as the Festa dell'Uva, it is well worth a visit and this year is held from 29 September to 3 October 2011, despite a lot of wine being drunk it is light hearted, good natured festival enjoyed by everyone.
+If you are looking for an interesting late summer holiday the Bardolino Wine Festival, known as the Festa dell'Uva, it is well worth a visit and this year is held in October each year, despite a lot of wine being drunk it is light hearted, good natured festival enjoyed by everyone.
 There are concerts, fireworks, wine tasting and plenty of eat (this is Italy after all).
 This all takes place outside with over 4000 people attending every year.

 There is also the Chiaretto Wine Festival held in May and the Novello Wine Festival held in November along with the non-alcoholic Bird Festival "Sagra dei Osei" held in September at Cisano.